-Senate to try to pass border aid Wednesday, McConnell says
+Senate to try to pass border aid on Wednesday, McConnell says

 WASHINGTON (Reuters) - The U.S. Senate will consider legislation to address the migrant surge at the border with Mexico later on Wednesday, Senate Majority Leader Mitch McConnell said.

-McConnell told the chamber the Senate will take up the $4.5 billion funding legislation that the House of Representatives approved on Tuesday.
+McConnell told the chamber the Senate will take up the $4.5 billion funding legislation that the House of Representatives approved on Tuesday afternoon.
 If that does not pass the Senate, he said the Senate will then debate and vote on its own $4.6 billion version of the bill.

 Trump on May 1 requested the aid for programs that house, feed, transport and oversee record numbers of Central American families seeking asylum in the United States and straining capacity at migrant shelters in border cities.